DannyBen/jobly-docs/README.md

 # What is Jobly

-Jobly is a command line utility that wraps several compol around the sidekiq backgronud jobs system.
+Jobly is a sidekiq-based job server with a command line interface, web API and a web dashboard dashboard.

 ![](.gitbook/assets/terminal.gif)